 Vary platforms and devices

-A testing on an iPhone might be different from doing it on an Android phone.
-In the same way, user’s experience after testing your app on an iPad would not be the same as doing it on an iPhone.
-In another word, conducting your usability test on various platforms and devices would give you a big picture.
+Testing on an iPhone might be different from doing it on an Android phone.
+In the same way, the user’s experience after testing your app on an iPad would not be the same as doing it on an iPhone.
+In other word, conducting your usability test on various platforms and devices would give you a big picture.
 Thus, you should let users bring their own devices and try to cover as many platforms and devices as you can.

 Popular usability testing tools

 User Testing provides mobile usability testing which includes written responses to questions.
 One outstanding advantage of this tool is that it can conduct remote unmoderated usability testing with very low cost.
 Otherwise, with a large network of testers, you can get results after just a few hours.
 However, the quality of data that you get might not too high since the fees for tester are relatively small.